Offered by the UC Davis Department of Nutrition, in collaboration with UC Davis Continuing and Professional Education

 Applied Research Methods

 Two to four units of elective courses will be selected from existing courses as approved by the student's advisory committee.
 These courses may be taught in other departments.
+Students seeking to complete the requirements to take the IBCLC exam must take Clinical Lactation as an elective course.

 A series of special two-unit seminars will be offered to students in their second year of the program.
 The topics for the special seminars will vary from year to year but will include: